embrace-io/embrace-react-native-sdk/DEVELOPING.md

 1. Bump the Android (SDK + Swazzler)/iOS dependencies to the latest available stable versions
    1. Update the iOS SDK version in `./packages/core/ios/RNEmbrace.podspec`
    2. Update the Android SDK version in `./packages/core/android/gradle.properties`
-2. Bump the SDK version according to semver
+2. Bump the RN SDK version according to semver in `./lerna.json`
 3. Run the example app on Android + iOS (in release mode) and confirm that a session is captured & appears in the dashboard with useful info
-4. Create a PR with all these changes and merge to `master`
+4. Release to npm with `yarn publish-modules`
-5. Release to npm with `yarn publish`
+5. Create a PR with all these changes and merge to `master`
 6. Update and publish the [Changelog](https://github.com/embrace-io/embrace-docs/blob/master/docs/react-native/changelog.md) for the release